Your pain threshold

 ● you acknowledge what is above the threshold and

-Your worst aches and pains started out as faint annoyances, but you disregarded their signals.
+Your worst aches and pains started out as minor discomforts, but you disregarded their signals.

 People acknowledge the pain, but they don't react properly

-Whether it be an itch, an irritation or acute pain, you're not supposed to react by taking pain killers.
+Whether it be an itch, an irritation, or a sharp pain, you shouldn't react by taking painkillers.

-You're supposed to immediately explore the location with your nail.
+You're supposed to promptly explore the location with your nail.

-The aching spot is sometimes easy to find, but, most often, you'll have trouble detecting the exact position.
+The aching spot is sometimes easy to find, but, most often, you'll have trouble pinpointing its exact position.

 Humans raise their threshold of pain all their life